 I drowned in the pleasant aroma of chicken and garlic.

 “It smells so good, Mama,” I drooled while trying my best to grab a few plates and forks.
 After I placed the plates gently on the dinner table, I jumped back over to watch her.
-She carefully placed 5 same sized pieces of chicken on one plate, and poured brown rice onto another.
+She carefully placed five pieces of chicken on one plate, and poured brown rice onto another.